GoMarks Help

 A keyword bbc can take you to the destination URL https://www.bbc.com.

-Simple shortcuts can't take options (like bbc europe) because they are simple, not smart.
+Simple shortcuts can't take options (like bbc europe) because they are simple redirects.

 Smart shortcuts